Treatment of Pain

 The oral route for opioids may be used for treatment of acute pain if the patient is able to tolerate oral drugs.

-The oral or transdermal route is preferred for long-term use; both are effective and provide stable blood levels.
+The oral or transdermal route is preferred for long-term use; both are effective and can provide stable blood levels.
 Modified-release oral and transdermal forms allow less frequent dosing, which is particularly important for providing overnight relief.

 The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended except when a single dosage is anticipated and a patient does not have IV access.